stefmolin/data-morph/docs/quickstart.rst

    morpher = DataMorpher(
        decimals=2,
-       in_notebook=False,  # indicate whether you are running this in a Jupyter Notebook output_dir='data_morph/output',
+       in_notebook=False,  # whether you are running in a Jupyter Notebook output_dir='data_morph/output',
    )